 The amendment is applied prospectively for business combinations for which the acquisition date is on or after July 1, 2014.
-It clarifies that a contingent consideration that is not classified as equity is subsequently measured at FVPL whether or not it falls within the scope of PAS 39 (or PFRS 9, Financial Instruments, if early adopted).
+It clarifies that a contingent consideration that is not classified as equity is subsequently measured at FVPL whether or not it falls within the scope of PAS 39.
 The Group shall consider this amendment for future business combinations.